 -We’ll agree on a timeline, deadline and budget.

 -A portion (usually one third) of the total cost of the piece is due at the start for supplies, research and sketching.
-The vast majority of the creative work happens in the first few weeks of planning even though the paper collage hasn’t even started yet.
+The vast majority of the creative work happens in the first few weeks of planning even though the art hasn’t even started yet.
 This is non-refundable.

 Step Two: Rough Sketches and Palette (3 days – 2 weeks)